First Baptist Church of North Stonington

 NORTH STONINGTON — Second Baptist Church of North Stonington, 12 Stillman Road, is an independent, conservative, evangelical Baptist church.
 It is a Bible-based church with practical preaching and teaching for all ages.

-Beginning May 15, Pastor Dave will lead the Wednesday night Bible study and prayer meeting from a ten-part series by Erwin Lutzer titled, “The Church in Babylon-Heeding the Call to be a Light in the Darkness.”
-The series looks at the current moral and social conditions of the country and how the church should respond in meaningful ways that are tied to biblical truths and values.
+Pastor Dave will lead the Wednesday night Bible study and prayer meeting with a ten-part series by Erwin Lutzer titled, “The Church in Babylon-Heeding the Call to be a Light in the Darkness.”

 WESTERLY — Church School for all ages and New Life classes start at 9:30 a.m., with church service following at 10:45 a.m.

-On Wednesdays at 7 p.m., there will be prayer and Bible Study; a chance for discussion and deeper understanding of God’s Word.
+On Wednesday at 7 p.m., there will be prayer and Bible Study with a round table discussion on “Choices and Consequences.”

 The church accepts any nonperishable food items for the emergency food pantry at the church office, 31 Pleasant St.; donations taken during office hours.
 To recommend those in need, call the office at 401-596-1923

 Pleasant Street Baptist Church is at 37 Pleasant St., Minister Mallory Davis, pastor.
 Church office hours are 7:45 a.m. to 11:45 a.m.
 Monday through Thursday.
 For more information, email firstname.lastname@example.org or visit the church Facebook page at facebook.com/pg/PSBCNorthEndWesterly.

 ASHAWAY — Trinity Lutheran Church uses the historic liturgy to maintain a faithful Christian witness in the community that is true to the Holy Scriptures and historic Lutheran Confessions.
 Holy Communion is celebrated every Sunday.